 The downside of the cultural exemption is that it results in a VAT recovery restriction.
 Any VAT that relates directly (is attributable) to the exempt supply of admission is irrecoverable.
 However, VAT that relates to both exempt admissions and taxable supplies (residual VAT) is partly recoverable.
 Deciding whether VAT is wholly irrecoverable or recoverable in part is an essential part of the partial exemption calculation.
 It is not surprisingly often a cause of dispute.

-Generally HMRC take a hard line on recovering VAT on permanent exhibition costs.
+Generally, HMRC takes a hard line on recovering VAT on permanent exhibition costs.
 They view them as being wholly attributable to the exempt supply of admission and irrecoverable.
 This is not always correct.
 Often there are taxable supplies sufficiently connected to the exhibition expenditure for some of the costs to be treated as residual.
-For example there may be sales made in historic shops in an open air museum or publications that interpret the collection.
-One appeal that concerned this was the 2013 Roald Dahl Museum appeal which I was involved with.
-Here HMRC lost and the VAT on exhibition costs was accepted to be partly recoverable.
+For example, there may be sales made in historic shops in an open-air museum or publications that interpret the collection.

-A museum with exempt admission income should ensure that their partial exemption method is optimal.
-The standard (or default) method is based on income and this may give a lower recovery than a special method.
+A museum with exempt admission income should ensure that its partial exemption method is optimal.
+The standard (or default) method is based on income, and this may give a lower recovery than a special method.

-Where no charge is made for admission then HMRC generally take the view that there is a non business activity.
+Where no charge is made for admission, then HMRC generally takes the view that there is a non-business activity.
 This is not automatically correct if the decision to grant free public access is a commercial one. i.e. revenue is generated from shops, cafes and other charges.
-This was the subject of the European Court Sveda case.
-See Sveda Case

-Ironically since the introduction of the refund scheme the rules concerning the cultural exemption have also changed.
-It is now possible that a free museum which introduces charges could find itself making exempt supplies.
+Ironically since the introduction of the refund scheme, the rules concerning the cultural exemption have also changed.
+It is now possible that a free museum that introduces charges could find itself making exempt supplies.
 Meaning charges could actually now reduce VAT recovery.
-Unlike partial exemption where the method you must use is clearly set out in law, the rules concerning a non business restriction are a lot more flexible.
-You do not need formal HMRC permission to improve your method providing it gives a fair and reasonable result.
+Unlike partial exemption, where the method you must use is clearly set out in law, the rules concerning a non-business restriction are a lot more flexible.
+You do not need formal HMRC permission to improve your method, providing it gives a fair and reasonable result.

-Museum VAT can be complex but I have advised on it for many years.
-See my museum services page for information of how I can help.
-If you would like to receive my occasional newsletter then subscribe here
+Museum VAT can be complex, but I have advised on it for many years.
+See my museum services page for information on how I can help.
+If you would like to receive my occasional newsletter, then subscribe here.

-If you have any question or would like to discuss your situation on a free no obligation basis then contact me
+If you have any questions or would like to discuss your situation on a free no-obligation basis, contact me.